trec-health-misinfo/trec-health-misinfo.github.io/index.md

 Runs may be either automatic or manual.

-*Automatic runs:* Only the topic's `query` or `description` field may be used for automatic runs.
-An automatic run may only use the `query` or the `description` field, but not both.
+*Automatic runs:* Only the topic's `query` or `question` field may be used for automatic runs.
+An automatic run should only use the `query` or the `question` field, but not both.
 An automatic run is made without any tuning or customization based on the topics.
 Best practice for an automatic run is to avoid using the topics or even looking at them until all decisions and code have been written to produce the automatic run.

 *Manual runs:* A manual run is anything that is not an automatic run.
 Manual runs commonly have some human input based on the topics, e.g., hand-crafted queries or relevance feedback.
 All topic fields may be used for manual runs.
 We encourage manual runs in addition to automatic runs.

-Submission format for AdHoc runs will follow the standard TREC run format.
+Submission format for Web Retrieval runs will follow the standard TREC run format.
 For each topic, please return 1,000 ranked documents.
 The standard TREC run format is as follows:

 ```
 qid Q0 docno rank score tag